austinsonger/GitTrust/jamf/README.md

 1. **Import Statements**: The script imports several Python modules that it needs to function. `json` is used for parsing and creating JSON data, `os` is used for interacting with the operating system, `requests` is used for making HTTP requests, and `boto3` is the Amazon Web Services (AWS) Software Development Kit (SDK) for Python, which allows Python developers to write software that makes use of AWS services like Amazon S3, Amazon EC2, etc.
 2. **Constants**: The script defines several constants at the top of the file. `JAMF_URL` is the URL of your JAMF instance, `JAMF_USERNAME` and `JAMF_PASSWORD` are the username and password for your JAMF instance (retrieved from environment variables), and `DEVICE_GROUP_ID` is the ID of the device group in JAMF that has S/MIME certificates.
 3. **get_smime_key_id() Function**: This function uses the `boto3` client for AWS Secrets Manager to retrieve the S/MIME key ID.
 It creates a Secrets Manager client, retrieves the secret value associated with the 'SMIME_KEY_ID' secret, extracts the key ID from the secret value, and returns it.
 4. **get_jamf_auth_token() Function**: This function is defined to authenticate with the JAMF API and get a session token.
-The function body isn't included in the provided excerpt, but it likely sends a request to the JAMF API with the `JAMF_USERNAME` and `JAMF_PASSWORD` to authenticate and retrieve a session token.
+The it sends a request to the JAMF API with the `JAMF_USERNAME` and `JAMF_PASSWORD` to authenticate and retrieve a session token.

 ### jamf-github-commit-verifier.py